nathantspencer/multi_minify/README.md

 The minification technique for each supported file format is given below.

+#### JSON

- - **JSON:** Newlines are removed.
-Spaces and tabs are removed unless they occur inside of double quotes.
+Newlines are removed.
+All other whitespace is removed unless it occurs inside of double quotes.

+#### XML

+Newlines are removed.
+Between every two tags, if no non-whitespace characters are present, all whitespace is removed.
+Whitespace before the first tag on each line is removed.

 ## Contact